 Math and Mariachi

-- indoor or outdoor programs featuring pie fractions, measurement, and equivalency -
+- Mariachi music with pie fractions, measurement, and equivalency -

 Phil shows how Mariachi rhythms are based on equivalent fractions.